 “He railed about its lack of logic,” said Ted Moon, now CEO of Pathfinder Interactive.
 “In fact, Gates bashed and dismantled last click measurement like the Golden State Warriors dismantled every team in the NBA playoffs.
 It was the first time I’d ever heard of attribution, and soon after, it shaped every media buy I made.”

-So was Bill Gates the father of attribution?
+So was Bill Gates the father of marketing attribution?

 Brian McAndrews Jeff Lanctot